percy/cli/packages/cli-build/README.md

-  -t, --timeout <ms>     Timeout before exiting without updates, defaults to 10 minutes -i, --interval <ms>    Interval at which to poll for updates, defaults to 10 second -f, --fail-on-changes  Exit with an error when diffs are found --pass-if-approved     Doesn't Exit with an error if the build is approved, requires '--fail-on-changes'
+  -t, --timeout <ms>     Timeout before exiting without updates, defaults to 10 minutes -i, --interval <ms>    Interval at which to poll for updates, defaults to 10 second -f, --fail-on-changes  Exit with an error when diffs are found --pass-if-approved     Doesn't exit with an error if the build is approved, regardless of if
+                         diffs are found.

 Global options:
   -v, --verbose          Log everything
   -q, --quiet            Log errors only
   -s, --silent           Log nothing
-  -h, --help             Display command help
+  -l, --labels <string>  Associates labels to the build (ex: --labels=dev,prod ) -h, --help             Display command help

 Examples: